karlkyck/humansreadcode/_posts/2017-05-22-value-types-java-8.md

     );
 ```

-The `reduce()` method takes a starting value of type Amount, in this case starting at zero with `Amount.ZERO`.
-The method also takes a bi-function that takes the accumulator value of type Amount and the next InvoiceItem object in the Stream and returns an object of type Amount.
+The `reduce()` method takes a starting value of type `Amount`, in this case starting at zero with `Amount.ZERO`.
+The method also takes a [bi-function](https://docs.oracle.com/javase/8/docs/api/java/util/function/BiFunction.html) that takes the accumulator value of type `Amount` and the next `InvoiceItem` object in the `Stream` and returns an object of type `Amount`.

-Inside this function we add the accumulator Amount parameter to the Amount field of the InvoiceItem parameter thus producing and returning an Amount type.
-The final parameter to the `reduce()` method takes a bi-function that takes two parameters of type Amount and produces a result of type Amount.
+Inside this function we add the accumulator `Amount` parameter to the `Amount` field of the `InvoiceItem` parameter thus producing and returning an `Amount` type.
+The final parameter to the `reduce()` method takes a `bi-function` that takes two parameters of type `Amount` and produces a result of type `Amount`.

-This final bi-function is used when using operations on Streams in parallel.
-In this case we merely use the `add()` method to sum Amount objects.
+This final `bi-function` is used when using operations on Streams in parallel.
+In this case we merely use the `add()` method to sum `Amount` objects.

 ## We can do better still
 We have the compiler working for us and we have improved our code by making it more type safe.
 We can do better still.
-Let's add some validation to our new Value Types and create a convenient method for their construction:
+Let's add some validation to our new value types and create a convenient method for their construction:

 ```java
 private Amount(double value) {